-Total treatment cost depend on the stage and severity of injury but single infusions for non-complicated cases start at about $2950.
+Total treatment cost depend on the stage and severity of injury and the total number of cells needed.
 To start an evaluation for treatment a recent MRI scan will be required.
 By and large, patients will see a pretty notable improvement starting approximately three weeks and lasting as long as 4-5 months.
 The stem cells need time to populate enough to begin healing and reparation.
 Shoulder pain will continue to decrease dramatically over the following few months, and full mobility usually follows in short order.

 Compare this to conventional, invasive shoulder surgery.
 Patients are often required to endure many, many months of grueling physical rehabilitation to regain shoulder strength and motion.
 With surgery for a rotator cuff injury, 4 to 6 months of recovery (2 months wearing a sling) following the surgery.
 Even then, many patients of shoulder surgery report that stiffness, weakness, and chronic pain remain.